GlobalCarbonAtlas/emissions/README.md

-Here are available all issues describing problems or enhancements from Emissions application (developped by WDD).
+Here are described all issues or enhancements encountered with the Emissions application developped by WDD.

-www.globalcarbonatlas.org
+www.globalcarbonatlas.org then click on Emissions